JeffersonLab/SRO-RTDP/containers/rtdp-gluex/README.md

 docker build -t rtdp-gluex -f Dockerfile .
 ~~~

+RootSpy can communicate via cMsg or xMsg. xMsg is newer and preferred.

+n.b.
+At this time neither cMsg or xMsg seems to be fully working.
+Below are some preliminary instructions for starting up the cMsg server and trying to use that.

 To run the cMsg server (n.b. this runs it in the background):

 ~~~bash